sbkashif/mlcpp/examples/python/NEURAL_NETWORK_COMPARISON.md

 ## Conclusion

 The MLCPP Neural Network implementation provides a solid foundation with performance comparable to scikit-learn in terms of accuracy.
-While training time is significantly slower, the implementation offers a clean, readable codebase and lower memory usage.
+In our latest tests, it actually achieved slightly higher accuracy (97.67% vs 96.33%) on the moons dataset.
+While training time is significantly slower (about 30x), the implementation offers a clean, readable codebase and lower memory usage.

 Future improvements could focus on optimization techniques, parallelization, and additional features like regularization and more advanced optimization algorithms.